Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-{\em Message-passing algorithms} offer a powerful approach to the {\em decoding} problem of linear codes $\mathcal{C}=\{x\in\F_2^n\mid Ax=0\}$.
-In the analysis of such algorithms, $A$ is viewed as the bipartite adjacency matrix of the code's {\em factor graph} (also known in the literature as a Tanner graph \cite{Tanner graph}).
-This is a bipartite graph $(U,V;E)$, where $U$ is the set of $A$'s rows and $V$ is its set of $A$'s columns, and edges correspond to $1$-entries in $A$.
-Message-passing algorithms such as {\em belief propagation} \cite{ldpc} work by iteratively passing messages between vertices in $U$ with those in $V$.
+The closely related notion of \emph{unique-neighbor expansion} of codes appears in the study of message-passing algorithms and expander codes (see \cite{hoory2006expander} for a survey).
+Such algorithms offer an approach to the \emph{decoding} of linear codes $\mathcal{C}=\{x\in\F_2^m\mid Ax=0\}$.
+Here $A$ is viewed as the bipartite adjacency matrix $(U,V;E)$ of the code's \emph{factor graph} (or Tanner graph~\cite{tanner1981recursive}).
+Here $U, V$ are the sets of $A$'s rows and columns, and edges correspond to $1$-entries in $A$.
+Message-passing algorithms such as \emph{belief propagation}~\cite{gallager1962low} work by iteratively passing messages between vertices in $U$ and those in $V$.